deanrumsby/chip8/README.md

 - Using ES Modules.

 ## How to build and run tests
+You will need node.js and npm installed.
+For details go to https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/ Then install the dependencies by running "npm install"

+Now you can use the following terminal commands:
-To run the test suite, use the command "npm run test".
+- "npm run test" will run the test suite
-To make a build of the project, use "npm run build" - the build will be in 'dist/'
+- "npm run build" will build the app into the 'dist/' directory
+- "npx http-server dist" will start a local server 127.0.0.1:8080 where you can demo the app locally